jrief/django-formset/docs/source/model-form.rst

 Just as in Django, forms can be created from models and rendered by **django-formset**.

-Say, we use the same model as described in the Django documentation, ie. ``myapp.models.Article``, and then we use that model to create a form class, for example:
+Say, we use the same model as described in the Django documentation, ie. ``myapp.models.Article``, and then we use that model to create a form class:

 .. code-block:: python